JayOneTheSk8/taskey/README.md

 The project is build using a [Ruby on Rails](https://rubyonrails.org/) project connected to a [PostgresQL](https://www.postgresql.org/) database to serve a [GraphQL](https://graphql.org/) API.
 The UI is built in [TypeScript](https://www.typescriptlang.org/) with [React](https://react.dev/) using [Apollo](https://www.apollographql.com/docs/) to connect to the Rails' GraphQL server.

+Authentication is handled via Rails' [Session Store](https://guides.rubyonrails.org/v4.1/action_controller_overview.html#accessing-the-session).
+A `session_token` is added to the user and the session keeps this in memory.

 Running Full Application (Dev)
 ===================